 Benefits of Using Simulations and Scenarios

 Simulation training works because it turns abstract knowledge into memory the technician can use later.
 When people actively solve a problem instead of only hearing about it, they remember the process more clearly.
-That is especially important for technicians, who need more than awareness.
+That matters for technicians, who need more than awareness.
 They need habits they can repeat under pressure.

 It also strengthens confidence.
 A technician who has already worked through a difficult situation in training is less likely to freeze when a similar issue appears on the job.
 They have seen the sequence before.
 They know how to inspect, how to decide, and how to recover if the first answer is wrong.
 That confidence improves both speed and quality.